ros2/rviz/rviz_visual_testing_framework/docs/README.md

 In order to run tests, use the following command:

-    ament test --cmake-args -DEnableVisualTests=TRUE
+    ament test --cmake-args -DEnableVisualTests=True

 This will make the tests run and the screenshots will be compared to the existing reference images.
-**NB**: CMake will cache the flag value, so that after setting them to `TRUE` or `FALSE`, the following time `ament test` is run without specifying the flag, the previously set value will be used.
+**NB**: CMake will cache the flag value, so that after setting them to `True` or `False`, the following time `ament test` is run without specifying the flag, the previously set value will be used.

-Furthermore, the reference images can be updated by running the tests after setting the environmental variable `GenerateReferenceImages` to `TRUE`.
+Furthermore, the reference images can be updated by running the tests after setting the environmental variable `GenerateReferenceImages` to `True`.

 ## Further reading